bhargavi007/dictionary/Readme.md

 		-3 quit
 			Display the word, its full dict, and quit

-Here we are using inquirer module to enter questions and answers Oxford Dictionary API is been used for this assignment This dictionary API does not have random word API so I am using an array of random words.
+Here we are using inquirer module to enter questions and answers.
+Oxford Dictionary API is been used for this assignment.
+This dictionary API does not have random word API so I am using an array of random words.